tribixbite/awesome/README.md

 *   [bonnguyenitc/react-native-starter](https://github.com/bonnguyenitc/react-native-starter) - 🚀🚀 A RN Boilerplate high scalability, full features to starter a new your app.
 Let's BUILD 🚀🚀 ADD new component everyday
 *   [tamagui/tamagui](https://github.com/tamagui/tamagui) - The worlds fastest React UI kit also happens to work on Native + Web seamlessly 🙏
 *   [GeekyAnts/NativeBase](https://github.com/GeekyAnts/NativeBase) - Mobile-first, accessible components for React Native & Web to build consistent UI across Android, iOS and Web.
-*   [triggerdotdev/jsonhero-web](https://github.com/triggerdotdev/jsonhero-web) - JSON Hero is an open-source, beautiful JSON explorer for the web that lets you browse, search and navigate your JSON files at speed. 🚀
+*   [triggerdotdev/jsonhero-web](https://github.com/triggerdotdev/jsonhero-web) - JSON Hero is an open-source, beautiful JSON explorer for the web that lets you browse, search and navigate your JSON files at speed. 🚀.
+Built with 💜 by the Trigger.dev team.
 *   [taye/interact.js](https://github.com/taye/interact.js) - JavaScript drag and drop, resizing and multi-touch gestures with inertia and snapping for modern browsers (and also IE9+)
 *   [clauderic/dnd-kit](https://github.com/clauderic/dnd-kit) - The modern, lightweight, performant, accessible and extensible drag & drop toolkit for React.
 *   [elninotech/uppload](https://github.com/elninotech/uppload) - 📁 JavaScript image uploader and editor, no backend required